dgraph-io/graphql-sample-apps/new-todo-app-react/README.md

 ### Front-end
 - [React](https://reactjs.org/) (3.4.0)—a JavaScript library for building user interfaces.
-- [Vite](https://vitejs.dev/guide/)— Vite is an amazing tool to speed up your frontend development workflow.
+- [Vite](https://vitejs.dev/guide/)— vite is an amazing tool to speed up your frontend development workflow.
 Try it now and experience faster and more efficient development.
 - [Apollo Client](https://www.npmjs.com/package/@apollo/client) (3.x)—a comprehensive state management library for JavaScript that enables you to manage both local and remote data with GraphQL.
 <!-- - [ToDoMVC app CSS](https://github.com/tastejs/todomvc-app-css)—CSS for a ToDo App -->
 <!-- - [React Router](https://reactrouter.com/)—a collection of navigational components -->